25 Golden Age Movies Edited by Women

 In a Lonely Place, 1950, Edited by Viola Lawrence

-Nicholas Ray directed this noir, starring his soon to be ex-wife Gloria Grahame.
-Grahame plays Laurel Gray, the next door neighbor and love interest of screenwriter Dix Steele, played by Humphrey Bogart.
+Nicholas Ray directed this noir, starring his soon-to-be ex-wife Gloria Grahame.
+Grahame plays Laurel Gray, the next-door neighbor and love interest of screenwriter Dix Steele, played by Humphrey Bogart.
 The problem with Dix is that he’s a violent drunk who’s been experiencing a lengthy bout of writer’s block.
 Those problems fade when he meets Laurel — but when he becomes suspect No. 1 in the murder of a young woman who was last seen with him, it shatters the innocence of his and Laurel’s rendezvous.
 In a Lonely Place didn’t open to critical praise, but it has since gone on to be categorized as one of the top Golden Age film noirs — in part because of its captivating story, script, and direction, and in part because of Viola Lawrence.
 Lawrence’s editing tempo created the suspense needed to carry Dix and Laurel’s relationship through love, suspicion, and ultimately, defeat.

 The Snows of Kilimanjaro, 1952, Edited by Barbara McLean